 Interesting Facts About Carlsbad Caverns

-Largest caves in the park by surveyed length - as of July 31, 2012:
+Largest caves in the park by surveyed length:

 Surface ecosystems: Chihuahuan Desert, with Pinyon-Juniper in higher elevations and shrub/grass lands in lower; over 750 plant species.

 Bats: 17 species known to live in the park.
 Three species roost inside Carlsbad Cavern.
 The largest colony is of Brazilian free-tailed bats, Tadarida brasiliensis-- population estimated at about 400,000.

 Birds: 357 species.
 A large colony of Cave Swallows, Petrochelidon fulva, have nested just inside the cave entrance since 1966 and been banded and studied continually for over 30 years.